0wdc/TimeLoop/README.md

 # TimeLoop
-TimeLoop - it's a tint thing for your time-management.
+TimeLoop - it's a tiny thing for your time-management.

 What TimeLoop can:
 1. Create/Edit/Delete a task;